 18 = 3 x 6

 Similarly, in the case of polynomials, the factors are the polynomials which are multiplied to produce the original polynomial.
 For example, the factors of x2 + 5x + 6 is (x + 2) (x + 3).
-When we multiplied both x +2 and x+3, then the original polynomial is generated.
+When we multiply both x +2 and x+3, then the original polynomial is generated.
 After factorisation, we can also find the zeros of the polynomials.
-In this case, x = -2 and x = -3.
+In this case, zeroes are x = -2 and x = -3.